M7mdOdeh1/ENCS4330-RealTimeProject-3/README.md

 - Proteus for schematic design and simulation.

 ## Setup and Configuration
-- Communication between the master CPU and co-processor through PortC.
+- Communication between the master CPU and co-processor through PortC using Parallel communication.
 - Use of PortB.0 for the push button and PortD for LCD connection.

 ## Code Implementation